 - Check out the Virginia City and Nevada City Town Calendar for any upcoming special events.

 - The Best Museums in Montana

 - The Best Historical Sites in Montana

 Latest in Nevada City

-Alder Gulch was discovered in 1863 by William Fairweather and his party, who were traveling from… As Montana’s population and industries have changed over the years, there are several sites that have… Montana’s history is intricately connected to rail travel.
-The introduction of rail lines to the state… Mainly due to its deep, historical mining roots and culture, Southwest Montana these days is the… Virginia City rose to fame as a mining town in the mid-1880s when gold was discovered…
+Montana has a long history of gold mining.
+Since the 1800s, those looking to strike it… Alder Gulch was discovered in 1863 by William Fairweather and his party, who were traveling from… Nevada City Ghost Town is a picturesque town in southwestern Montana that signifies the legendary Gold… As Montana’s population and industries have changed over the years, there are several sites that have… Montana’s history is intricately connected to rail travel.
+The introduction of rail lines to the state… Mainly due to its deep, historical mining roots and culture, Southwest Montana these days is the…

 Alder Gulch was discovered in 1863 by William Fairweather and his party, who were traveling from…